panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 You can return values from the arrow function the same way as from a regular function, but with one useful exception.

-If the arrow function contains one expression, and you omit the function's curly braces, then the expression is explicitly returned.
+If the arrow function contains one expression, and you omit the function's curly braces, then the expression is implicitely returned.
 These are [the inline arrows function](/javascript-arrow-functions-best-practices/#2-inline-when-possible).

 ```javascript
 const increment = (num) => num + 1;